Joseph Drown Foundation

 Decision Timeline

 The board meets in the second month following each deadline.
-Organizations submitting complete requests will be notified immediately after the board meeting.
+Organisations submitting complete requests will be notified immediately after the board meeting.
 This results in approximately a 2-month review process from submission deadline to notification.

 Timeline Example: January 15 deadline → March board meeting → notification shortly after March meeting